Hello React4XP

 Contents

-Your first React4XP page - and how it works
+Linking React4XP to your content - and how it works

 Movie DB dataset

 This tutorial is dedicated to front-end development.
-To make it as compact as possible, we have pre-installed an application called the Headless Movie DB.
-It contains pre-defined CMS schemas as well as sample content and previews.
+To make it as compact as possible, the Headless Movie DB dataset was installed in the setup.
+This contains several pre-defined content schemas as well as sample content and mock previews.
 We’ll be using this dataset extensively throughout the tutorial.

-Visit our getting started guide, or the developer 101 tutorial to learn about schemas and content creation.
+To learn about content modeling, visit our getting started guide, or the developer 101 tutorial.

 Add app to site